quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 values to a routing decision:

-- a table indexed by a concatenation of the 4-tuple and source CID, which might be zero-length, to route subsequent packets that do not contain the server- generated connection ID;
+- a table indexed by a concatenation of the 4-tuple and source CID, which might be zero-length, to route subsequent long header packets that do not contain the server-generated connection ID;

 - a table indexed by destination CID, if and only if it is possible for the server to generate unroutable CIDs.
 This table can be shared with the one in use